haquema/makers-javascript-fndamentals/contents/4-arrays.md

 ## Exercise - a search engine for candies

-Proud of the work you've accomplished so far, you suddendly get a new idea for your friend's website.
+Proud of the work you've accomplished so far, you suddenly get a new idea for your friend's website.
 What if people could search for candies on the website, instead of spending ages browsing for what they want?
 Excited by that idea, your friend — slightly surprised you're asking for *even more* work —  asks if you could implement this right away!

 Given the following array (you can paste it directly into `node` — it's a long array!):
 ```javascript